-To keep cash flowing anticipate the cash crunch with a realistic plan that accounts for delays in the collection of receivables.
+To keep cash flowing, anticipate the cash crunch with a realistic plan that accounts for delays in the collection of receivables.
 Prepare a back-up plan for raising cash from personal sources or through a pre-approved line of credit from your bank.
 Diversify your client base if possible.
-If you depend on one big client as a revenue source, you are leaving your small business vulnerable to the whims of the client.
+If you depend on one big client as a revenue source, you’re leaving your small business vulnerable to the whims of that client.

-When your business starts growing quickly, you will be forced to improvise to manage increased demand for your products or services.
-When business buildup happens too fast and too soon, you will not be able to adhere to your perfect business plan where your operational processes flow smoothly.
+When your business starts growing quickly, you’ll be forced to improvise to manage increased demand for your products or services.
+When business buildup happens too fast and too soon, you won’t be able to adhere to your perfect business plan, where your operational processes flow smoothly.
 You may be pressured to hire more people sooner than you anticipated, and you may not be skilled in choosing the right people or you may not have the time to redesign your workflow to accommodate increased demand.
 While higher demand should lead to economies of scale, this may not happen if rapid growth results in any of these problems:

-Manage the ordering system and the order fulfillment process so that you will not end up over-promising to your customers.
-If possible, talk to owners of other fast-growing businesses to see what problems they experienced and so you know what to plan for.
+Manage the ordering system and the order fulfillment process so that you won’t end up over-promising to your customers.
+If possible, talk to owners of other fast-growing businesses to see what problems they experienced so you know what to plan for.
 Ask advisors at a local(SBDC) or chapter for advice.
 Their services are free, and they may be able to help you be aware of problems and solutions for your type of business.
-Remember, too, it is better to turn down customers than risk annoying them if you can’t deliver on time or can’t deliver quality goods and services.
+Remember, too, that it’s better to turn down customers than risk annoying them if you can’t deliver on time or can’t deliver quality goods and services.

 3. You start receiving a lot of negative feedback due to customer service issues.

-A few customer complaints occasionally are part of doing business, but when negative feedback starts to pile up, it is an indication that you are not meeting client expectations.
+A few customer complaints occasionally are part of doing business, but when negative feedback starts to pile up, it’s an indication that you’re not meeting client expectations.
 This could be due to lack of personnel to manage client interactions.
 It could also hint at other issues if your staff is spread too thin and is cutting corners to meet customer demand.

 Clients who provide positive feedback are bound to be repeat customers.
 A host of negative feedback could indicate that you are unable to cope with the market’s expectations in terms of the delivery because you are overwhelmed.
 Make sure to monitor your feedback system regularly, keep an eye on social media mentions of your business, and have a plan in place for handling both positive and negative feedback.